goderich/dissertation/dissertation.md

 Here we see segment replacement and infixation being used in various ways.
 In 'to bury', Plngawan replaced the initial segment \*g, whereas Skikun replaced the medial consonant \*b.
 In 'new', Matu'uwal uses initial consonant deletion/substitution, while Plngawan and Matu'aw use infixes, though different ones.
 In 'wide', both Plngawan replaced the initial consonant \*g with /ɹ/ while Matu'uwal deleted it.
 Initial /ʔ/ in Matu'uwal may come from historical \*ɹ, but we would expect reflexes to appear in other dialects, which they do not.
 Skikun and Squliq *gəlabang*, Matu'aw *galahang*, and even Seediq *gəlahang* all point to initial \*g in Proto-Atayal, so the Plngawan and Matu'uwal male register forms are more likely independent developments (note also consonant metathesis in Plngawan *ɹahalang*).

 There are instances of male register forms being derived for loanwords and lexical innovations.
-The Proto-Atayal etymon for 'clothes' was \*lukus, reflected in all dialects except Matu'uwal.^[Matu'aw and S'uli' innovated a different word for clothes: Matu'aw *balatan*, S'uli' *latan*.
+The Proto-Atayal etymon for 'clothes' was \*lukus, reflected in all dialects except Matu'uwal.^[Matu'aw and S'uli innovated a different word for clothes: Matu'aw *balatan*, S'uli *latan*.
 However, the derived verb *ma-lukus* 'to wear clothes' can still be found in these dialects, unlike Matu'uwal.]
 Matu'uwal instead borrowed the word *siyatuʔ* from Pazih *siatu* 'clothes', and innovated the male register form *situwing* 'clothes (m)'.
 Unique lexical innovations in Matu'uwal may have male register forms, for example *maqaylup* 'to sleep (f)' and *məqilaap* 'to sleep (m)', or *ʔiblung* 'rice husk, chaff (f)' and *ʔibhung* 'rice husk, chaff (m)'.

 In some cases, the female register form of a noun disappeared from some or all dialects, but the root was retained in derived verbs. @tbl:fem-register-derived-verbs presents some examples of this phenomenon.
 The reconstructed or expected Proto-Atayal female register forms are in the first column.
 The second column shows the derived verbal forms without corresponding nouns in the dialect.
 The third column contains the male register forms of the same etyma in that dialect.